mystique09/mystique09/README.md

 ## What I'm focusing on 😗

-I'm improving my Javascript skills, design and backend skills: VueJS, ReactJS, NodeJS, ExpressJS and MongoDB.
+I'm improving my Javascript skills, design and backend skills: ReactJS, NodeJS, ExpressJS and MongoDB.

 ## My stack ⤵️